Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Independent Living Services (ILP)

-The Kin-GAP child remains eligible for ILP services when he or she attains age sixteen (16) and when the youth and/or the caregiver requests for such services.
-However, the youth will not be eligible for the Chafee Educational/Training Voucher unless the youth remains in foster care until age sixteen (16) prior to the transfer to Kin-GAP.
+The Kin-GAP child remains eligible for ILP services when they attain age sixteen (16) and when the youth and/or the caregiver requests for such services, and as long as Kin-GAP funding is still in place.
+However, the youth will not be eligible for the Chafee Educational/Training Voucher, unless the youth remains in foster care until age sixteen (16) prior to the transfer to Kin-GAP.
 Additionally, the child will not be eligible for the Transitional Housing Program or the Transitional Housing Program Plus.
-ILP after-care services must be documented by the Youth Development Services (YDS) staff.
+For closed cases that are only open for Kin-GAP funding, ILP services must be documented by the Youth Development Services (YDS) staff.
 For youth living out-of-state, the CSW (if there is one) and/or the youth/legal guardian may consult with YDS and/or that state's child welfare agency for available resources.

 Medi-Cal